nuxeh/aocf/README.md

 A crate and CLI helper tool for [Advent of Code](https://adventofcode.com/).

-The crate may be used as follows, for getting input data for a task as a
+Written in Rust, but the CLI should be useful for development in any language.

-string:
+To use directly within Rust, he crate may be used as follows, for getting input data for a task as a string:

 ```rust
 extern crate aocf;